Failure to Wear a Helmet in a Motorcycle Accident

 Tennessee law requires every motorcycle operator and passenger to wear an approved helmet.
 The violation of this law is negligence per se.
 That means that if you are riding on a motorcycle without a helmet you are negligent as a matter of law.

 If you are operating a motorcycle without a helmet and you are in a wreck with another driver, the other driver can hardly claim your failure to wear a helmet had something to do with the wreck.
 The lack of a helmet does not cause a wreck.
 But, they can argue your failure to wear a helmet increased the severity of your injuries especially if you sustained head, face or neck injuries.
-A jury hearing the case will be told about the failure to wear a helmet if there is any evidence from which the jury could reasonably conclude that the failure to wear helmet caused or worsened the injuries.
+If you only sustained lower extremity injuries like a broken leg, the lack of helmet is not an issue.
+If your case goes to trial, the jury hearing the case will be told about the failure to wear a helmet if there is any evidence from which the jury could reasonably conclude that the failure to wear helmet caused or worsened the injuries you sustained.

 It makes good sense to wear a helmet while riding a motorcycle.
-Not only is it required by law, but a helmet may save your life or prevent you from suffering a horrible injury in the event of a crash.
+Not only is it required by law, but a helmet may save your life or prevent you from suffering a horrible head injury in the event of a crash.
+According to experts, helmets reduce the risk of death by 37% and reduce the risk of a head injury by 69%.
+Each year, $1 billion in economic losses could be avoided if all motorcyclists would wear a helmet.
 And, if you happen to be in a crash, the fact that you are wearing a helmet will save a significant amount of expense and worry connected with resolving any claim arising from the accident.

 - Motorcycle Accidents at Intersections